Grief Begins At Diagnosis

 Coping With Illness

 Do you, or someone in your family, have a life-altering illness?
 Do you need help talking to you children about a diagnosis or an impending death?
 Imagine is here to walk you through these difficult conversations, and answer questions as they come up.
 We support families in having open, honest, age-appropriate discussions about an illness in the family.
-In-home or phone support are currently provided.
+Caregiver support groups, in-home support, or phone support are currently provided.
+(Support groups for children will be available soon.
+Oct 23, 2017)

 When someone is diagnosed with a life-altering or terminal illness, they and their loved ones grieve.
 They grieve for the person who once had health; they grieve for the life they had planned and for all of the losses that come with illness (loss of finances, a healthy person to share experiences, family time or time with friends without the worry of care giving, to name a few).
 But often, children are left to grieve alone when a family member is ill.
 Afraid to discuss the possible outcomes of a devastating illness, or so focused on the potential for a cure, families often forget that children have big feelings about the illness.
 They need a place to talk about these feelings, and Imagine can help provide that.

-Peer-support groups are available for children and parents on the third Wednesday of each month from 6:30 - 8:30 PM.
-Please contact Imagine to schedule an orientation at 908-264-3100 or email@example.com.
+Peer-support groups are currently available for caregivers every other Wednesday evening from 6:30 - 8:30 PM starting November 1st, 2017.
+Please contact Imagine to schedule an orientation at 908-264-3100 or email email@example.com.

 “Here at Imagine, there is a roomful of people who are going through the exact same thing I am.
 We can talk openly about what we're feeling and there is no worry that any judgement will be passed.
 During this past year at Imagine, I have met a wonderful group of people who I am so happy to call my friends.”